Maybeshewill: History

+On the 10th September 2025, the band announced on Instagram that they had requested for their music to be removed from Spotify citing that Spotify CEO Daniel Ek’s continued investment in companies advancing military artificial intelligence and drone warfare was not compatible with who they were as a band.

 Robot Needs Home

 Since their inception Maybeshewill have operated the 'business' elements of the band under the name Robot Needs Home.
 This 'label' set up by guitarist John Helps runs many of the band's affairs, but also works to support the wider music community which the band is part of.
 Continuing the band's own D.I.Y. ethos, the label works on the basis of 'promotion by association', collecting together artists who share a common ethic, and encouraging collaboration.
 As well as operating as a record label, Robot Needs Home provides booking and management services to other bands, and promotes shows in and around the city of Leicester, including the Maybeshewill curated White Noise Festival.
 The label has released most of Maybeshewill's smaller and digital releases, as well as their debut EP Japanese Spy Transcript.